PicusZeus/ocr_docx/docs.rst

 give language tag for ocr, default is ancient greek 'grc', but you can use whichever you prefer

-In order to work correctly you have to install pytesseract language pack on your machine
+In order to work correctly you have to install pytesseract language pack on your machine, for Ancient Greek it will be:

 >>> sudo apt install tesseract-ocr-grc